davidkeen/gpxpress/readme.txt

 = 1.1 =
 * Bug Fix: Fix option handling code for upgrades.
 * Enhancement: Add default demo.gpx for when src is not specified in [gpxpress] shortcode.
+* Enhancement: Add options for showing start and finish markers.

 = 1.0 =
 * Enhancement: Add GPX mime type to allowed uploads.